9-232, Lau Ming Wai Academic Building

 He has won the Best Paper Award of the Jensen Prize (the First Prize) by the Journal of Financial Economics in the area of corporate finance and organizations in 2011.

-Prof Ma's google citations can be found at:
+Prof Ma's google and Scopus citations can be found at:

 Do property rights matter?
 Evidence from a property law enactment, with D Berkowitz and C Lin, Journal of Financial Economics, 116(3), 2015, pp.583–593.